 Learn how to defrost chicken quickly and safely with these methods, including the microwave, cold water, and even, my favorite, safely defrosting chicken in hot tap water.
 Yes, really!

 When it comes to defrosting chicken fast, it first of all depends on the size of the chicken pieces that you’re starting with.
 If you’re starting with a whole frozen chicken, which is pretty large, defrosting isn’t going to happen very fast no matter what you do.
-If you’re starting with a bunch of chicken pieces that are frozen together, that can take a bit of time too, but not too bad.
-If, however, you’re starting with chicken that has been frozen individually, there are great ways to thaw it quickly.
+When starting with a bunch of chicken pieces that are frozen together, that can take a bit of time too, but not too bad.
+If, however, you’re starting with chicken that has been frozen individually, like chicken thighs or breasts, there are great ways to thaw it quickly.

 First, I’ll be explaining how to prepare raw chicken for the freezer so that you can thaw it more quickly, and I’ll also explain what to do if your chicken was not frozen in that way.
 Then, I’ll explain the different methods and I’ll let you know which are quickest and which are hands-off.